Canada facilitates work permits through provincial nomination

 Who benefits from this public policy?

 The policy targets skilled workers who have demonstrated their economic potential and community involvement during their time as temporary residents.
-By allowing these individuals to continue working while awaiting the outcome of their Provincial Nominee Program (PNP) applications, the policy seeks to retain talent and address critical labor shortages in the provinces and territories, which favors these temporary residents.
+By allowing these individuals to continue working while awaiting the outcome of their Provincial Nominee Program (PNP) applications, the policy seeks to retain talent and address critical labour shortages in the provinces and territories, which favors these temporary residents.

 What does this public policy consist of?